I/O Resources at NERSC¶

-- Use filesystems for their intended use-case; for example, avoiding your home directory for production I/O (more details on intended use case may be found on our page providing general background on NERSC filesystems).
+- Use filesystems for their intended use-case; for example, don't use your home directory for production I/O (more details on intended use case may be found on our page providing general background on NERSC filesystems).

 - Know what fraction of your wall-clock time is spent in I/O; for example, with estimates provided by Darshan, profiling of critical I/O routines (such as with Craypat's trace groups), or explicit timing / instrumentation.

 - Avoid workflows that produce large numbers of small files (e.g. a "file-per-process" access model at high levels of concurrency).

 - Avoid random-access I/O workloads in favor of contiguous access.